 A gift of any size will provide a safe space for future generations of young people across Wales to grow in self-belief, to learn new skills and make friends for life.
 What better way to celebrate your love of music and singing, your passion for Wales, or your belief in a better future for our young people.

-We sat down with Rachael McCarthy– Jones TEP, a Solicitor in JNP’s Life Planning team, to go back to the basics.
+We sat down with Rachael McCarthy–Jones TEP, an Associate Solicitor in JNP’s Life Planning team, to go back to the basics.
 We learnt about why it’s important to have a will, how to go about making one, and how you can support The Aloud Charity at the same time!

 So Rachael, tell us a little bit about your role?

 What’s a will?

 A will is a legal document that states what should happen to your Estate after your days.

 When is the best time to write a will?